kazunori279/raspi/weather_report/README.md

+# Weather Report

-# Weather Report: a Python script to measure temp, humidity and atmosperic pressure
-# from DHT22 and LPS331AP sensors connected to Raspberry Pi and send them to Google
-# BigQuery via Fluentd.
+A Python script to measure temp, humidity and atmosperic pressure from DHT22 and LPS331AP sensors connected to Raspberry Pi and send them to Google BigQuery via Fluentd.
-#

 ## Set up RasPi